Ecumenica Staff

 banerjiArnab Banerji, Secretary-Treasurer

-Arnab Banerji is Assistant Professor of Theatre History, Literature, and Dramaturgy at the Loyola Marymount University, Los Angeles.
+Arnab Banerji is Asssociate Professor of Theatre History, Literature, and Dramaturgy at the Loyola Marymount University, Los Angeles.
 His primary areas are contemporary Indian performance, translation of Indian plays, and performance of identity by the South Asian diaspora.
 He is the author of Contemporary Group Theatre in Kolkata (Routledge, 2020).
 His essays on Indian performance, Asian American performance, translation of South Asian plays, and diaspora identity performance have appeared in Asian Theatre Journal, Theatre Topics, Theatre Journal, Ecumenica, BOOM California, Studies in Musical Theatre, Sanglap, TDR, Southeastern Review of Asian Studies, Cerebration, and Virginia Review of Asian Studies.

-sikes-alan-webAlan Sikes, Book Review Editor
+Carla LaheyCarla Lahey, Book Review Editor

 FairfieldJoy Brooke Fairfield, Performance Review Editor

 Dr. Fairfield helps develop, produce, and document new theatre/performance work that aims for collective liberation.
-A teacher of western theatre practice and a student of decolonizing strategies, Dr. Fairfield is an assistant professor at Rhodes College in Memphis TN, a member of the Society for Directors & Choreographers (SDC) and an intimacy director with Theatrical Intimacy Education (TIE).
+A teacher of western theatre practice and a student of decolonizing strategies, Dr. Fairfield is an associate professor at Rhodes College in Memphis TN, a member of the Society for Directors & Choreographers (SDC) and an intimacy director with Theatrical Intimacy Education (TIE).
 Her/their past and current artistic collaborators include Annie Sprinkle and Beth Stephens, Knight & Brinegar, Dragonfly/Robin LaVerne Wilson, and Leigh Hendrix.
 Joy’s writing has been included in the Journal for Dramatic Criticism, Studies in Musical Theatre, and several edited volumes.

 Editors can be contacted using the following: